GMC issues recall notice, but no parts needed to fix vehicles

 “I reached the end of my rope.
 I had nowhere else to go.”

-No one at GMC’s media relations department would do a zoom, facetime, or phone interview, however 10 On Your Side had a text messaging communication with GMC Spokesman Daniel Flores.
+No one at GMC’s media relations department would do a Zoom, FaceTime, or phone interview, however 10 On Your Side text messaged with GMC spokesman Daniel Flores.

 “The customer should go to the dealer and ask if he qualifies for 6 year/150,000 mile special coverage,” said Flores.